memoiry/ModMashup.jl/docs/src/index.md

 ## Project Goal and Motivations

-The aim of the project is to Reimplement GeneMANIA in Julia to optimize netDx for high-performance computing.
+This project is a part of Google summer of code 2017 program.
+The aim of the project is to reimplement [GeneMANIA](https://github.com/geneMANIA/genemania) in Julia to optimize netDx for high-performance computing.

 ## Why called ModMashup?